emqx/emqx-docs/en_US/backend/backends.md

 ```
 ### Redis SUB/UNSUB Publish

-When a device subscribes / unsubscribes to topics, EMQ X broker publish
+When a device subscribes / unsubscribes to topics, EMQX broker publish
 an event to the Redis:

 ```bash